jonknutson/kubectl-eks-apply/README.md

 GitHub Action to run kubectl apply against an EKS cluster

-This action gets the config for an EKS cluster and runs kubectl apply for all files in the working directory.
+This action gets the config for an EKS cluster and runs kubectl with the provided parameters

 It assumes you already have your AWS credentials set, probably using the configure-aws-credentials action.